Move to: Previous Day

 Ordinary Time: June 24th

-Solemnity of the Birth of St. John the Baptist
+Solemnity of the Nativity of St. John the Baptist

 » Enjoy our Liturgical Seasons series of e-books!